Using keystroke times and mobile sensory data, TypingDNA captures typing patterns and matches them with previous samples to authenticate users.

 The way people type on their keyboards, known as typing biometrics

-We recognize people by the way they type on their keyboards (PC/laptop or mobile).
-Get free API access (1,000 authentications/month included) and start adding typing biometrics capabilities to your platform.See product page to learn more
+We recognize people by the way they type on their keyboards (PC/laptop or mobile) by combining AI with the latest advances in typing biometrics.
+Get free API access (unlimited authentications included) and start adding typing biometrics capabilities to your platform.See product page to learn more

 Registration and authentication is frictionless avoiding unpleasant user experience.